DanielChrobak/Hyper-V-GPU-Manager/README.md

 ---

+## ❓ FAQ

+**Q: Why did my app crash after driver injection?**
+A: Missing application-specific DLLs.
+Check `Event Viewer > Windows Logs > Application` for DLL errors.
+Manually copy the missing DLL from host `C:\Windows\System32` to VM `C:\Windows\System32`.

+**Q: OpenGL games are laggy/broken.
+What do I do?**
+A: GPU-PV translates OpenGL to DirectX 12, which causes performance issues.
+If a DirectX version exists, use that instead.
+Otherwise, consider GPU passthrough.

+**Q: Can I use AMD GPUs?**
+A: Not tested.
+The driver paths are different for AMD.
+Community contributions welcome on GitHub.

+**Q: How do I reduce setup time?**
+A: In future versions, we plan to add unattended Windows installation and VHD templates.
+For now, this tool saves ~20 minutes of manual driver setup.

+**Q: Can I run multiple VMs simultaneously with GPU access?**
+A: Yes, allocate GPU percentages totaling <80%.
+More than 80% combined load may cause instability.

+---

 ## 🙏 Credits & Acknowledgments

 Built upon the foundation of GPU-P (GPU Paravirtualization) technology developed by Microsoft for Windows Server and Hyper-V. This tool consolidates community knowledge and best practices into an accessible, automated solution.